 Photo Credit: Luca Bravo

-2. Karaoke Tribute
+2. Karaoke Night

 A karaoke night may not be the first thing that comes to mind when planning to say goodbye to a loved one, but it can be a fun way to turn a heavy situation a little lighter.
 Theme your karaoke evening around your loved one, by having everyone come prepared to take a drink in their memory and then sing one of their favorite songs!
 This can range from an emotional ballad to a downright silly song that was an inside joke.

-4. Host a Powerpoint Night
+3. Host a Powerpoint Night

 Another idea that can make for a really meaningful gathering is hosting a powerpoint night.
 While these events have gained popularity lately as silly themes for a girls night or birthday party, they can be a surprisingly great way to share personal anecdotes and memories with loved ones who are no longer with us.